pgql/pg/packages/node-pg-query-native/README.md

 make
 ```

-Then get the `.a` file and drop it in the folder in this repo.
+* Then get the `.a` file and drop it in the folder in this repo.
+* get the header files too, those can change!

 ## Installation